MolBIFFM/diana/README.md

     }
 ]
 ```
-The modification considered to determine a subset of proteins.
+The post-translational modification considered to determine a subset of
+proteins.

 ```json
 [